Pemberton Restraining Orders Attorney

 Restraining orders can have a severe effect on your life and your ability to get a job.
 When a restraining order is filed against you in Pemberton, you are prohibited from contacting the person who sought the restraining order.
 In addition, a restraining order may result in you facing additional criminal charges affiliated with the restraining order.
 Restraining orders are often filed in Pemberton in relation to allegations of domestic violence and/or threats of violence.
-If you have been charged with domestic violence in Pemberton, you need a skilled and savvy lawyer with a strong understanding of New Jersey law and experience representing clients who are the subject of a restraining order.
+If you have been charged with domestic violence in Pemberton, you need a skilled and savvy Pemberton restraining orders attorney with a strong understanding of New Jersey law and experience representing clients who are the subject of a restraining order.
 This is why you need to contact Michele Finizio.
-She is a top-notch Pemberton restraining order attorney who works tirelessly on behalf of all of her clients.
-Take action now and contact her office for a free, confidential consultation.
+She is a top-notch Pemberton restraining orders attorney who works tirelessly on behalf of all of her clients.

 Overview of the Types of Domestic Violence and Related Incidents That Can Serve as a Basis for Filing a Restraining Order